jonathanulco/laurakalbag-dot-com/content/posts/you-wont-believe-what-happens-next.md

 categories: ["ind.ie"]
 tags: ["Better", "better.fyi", "Ind.ie", "slides", "speaking", "talks"]
 body_classes: "blog"
+description: "Ads are not the problem, trackers are the problem."
 ---

 This is the talk I gave at DIBI Conference in Edinburgh in March 2017.
 Many people asked me for my slides, but I wanted to include them in context, with accessible links.
 This is roughly how it went: